CrossRef/rest-api-doc/README.md

 **Q:** Does the contact info have to be a real name?

-**A:** No. As long as somebody actually recieves and pays attention to email at the address, it can be pseudoanonymous, or whatever.
+**A:** No. As long as somebody actually receives and pays attention to email at the address, it can be pseudo-anonymous, or whatever.